-- 1.30 The table indicates that there could be significant differences between entities incorporated in different jurisdictions in relation to the significance of costs related to defined benefit schemes compared with costs related to defined contribution plans11. - 1.31 If entities providing "pure" defined benefit plans want to reduce their risk exposure but cannot or do not want to replace these schemes with defined contribution plans, they could introduce 'hybrid plans'.
-These should still be accounted for as defined benefit plans, but would share risks related to the final benefit an employee will receive with the employee. - 1.32 From the IASB staff paper for the November 2015 IASB meeting, it appears that hybrid plans, of which some may be of the types included within the scope of this Discussion Paper, are as common as traditional defined benefit plans and pure defined contribution plans in the EAA countries12.
-Within the EAA, hybrid plans are particularly common in specific jurisdictions such as Belgium, Germany, and the Netherlands.
+1.24 From the IASB staff paper for the November 2015 IASB meeting, it appears that hybrid plans, of which some may be of the types included within the scope of this Discussion Paper, are as common as traditional defined benefit plans and pure defined contribution plans in the EEA countries6.
+Within the EEA, hybrid plans are particularly common in specific jurisdictions such as Belgium, Germany, and the Netherlands.